Good Samaritan Hospital School of Medical Laboratory Science

 To satisfy the requirements of the National Accrediting Agency for Clinical Laboratory Sciences, the following requirements must be fulfilled prior to being accepted in an approved school.

 Three years (90 semester hours) of education in a college approved by a recognized regional accrediting agency are required.
-Accredited collegiate training in preparation for the study of Medical Technology as for any professional career should provide a broad general education to include English, Sciences, Arts and Humanities.
+Accredited collegiate training in preparation for the study of Medical Laboratory Science as for any professional career should provide a broad general education to include English, Sciences, Arts and Humanities.

 The program is affiliated with the following universities: